bgoonz/gists-revamp/by-extension/md/free-resources.md

 ## Font

+- [dafont](https://www.dafont.com/) - The fonts presented on this website are their authors' property, and are either freeware, shareware, demo versions or public domain.
 - [Everything Fonts](https://everythingfonts.com/) - Offers multiple tools; @font-face, Units Converter, Font Hinter and Font Submitter.
 - [Font Squirrel](https://www.fontsquirrel.com/) - Freeware fonts that is licensed for commercial work.
 Hand-selected these typefaces and presenting them in an easy-to-use format.
 - [Google Fonts](https://fonts.google.com/) - Lots of free fonts that are easy and quick to install in a website via a download or a link to Google's CDN.